WildChild83/BlastForth/README.md

 "Host" machine refers to the desktop or laptop PC you write your programs with.
 The "target" machine is the Sega Genesis/Megadrive.
 Since BlastForth is a *cross-compiler* for a ROM-based system, it must distinguish between "compile time" and "run time" like a conventional compiler (native Forths do not typically make this distinction).

 The M68000 CPU supports only 16-bit *symmetric* division.
 BlastForth's standard division operators (`/`, `/mod`, etc.) use a software fallback routine if the divisor doesn't fit in 16 bits.
-You can use the half-cell division operators (`h/`, `h/mod`, etc.) to force the use of hardware division, in which case an exception will be thrown if the divisor is too large.
-Your project's settings determine whether the compiler uses "symmetric" or "floored" division, with symmetric being the default.
+The Project Settings determine whether the compiler defaults to "symmetric" or "floored" division, with symmetric being the default.

 Words enclosed in parentheses `( )`, such as `(init-video-config)`, are for internal use and should not be directly used in your code.